 During their lifetime of the sensor network, a change in its purpose occurs: in addition to existing functionality, sensor nodes have to report on delay sensitive data to a data sink.
 For such, the sensor network has to be reconfigured: the routing of messages through the sensor node (multi-hop communication) and the sleep cycle of the sensor nodes has to be adjusted to meet the delay constraints.
 As a result, the purpose change is achieved but the network’s lifetime is degraded.
 A cognitive decision entity within the network uses this information to evaluate if a potential synergy of the partially deployed WLAN network with the sensor network can enable the new purpose at better energy cost.
 Integrating both networks enables additional routes from the sensor to the data sink.
 Those routes may have different properties in terms of delay.
 In order to use those now routes to forward delay-sensitve information via the WLAN, sensor nodes have to reconfigure their radio interface to using the 802.11 MAC, find available 802.11 APs, quickly associate to one AP for data offloading, and return to operation using the sensor network specific MAC to act as a relay for those sensor nodes not within coverage of an AP.

-]
+[Ref 11-11-0441-00-00ai-self-growing-use-cases-requiring-fast-initial-link-setup.docx]